Grants: Frequently Asked Questions

 How do you calculate a composite fringe benefit rate for personnel within RAMP when normally we use multiple fringe rates?

-How do you enter different amounts over multiple budget periods for general cost items?
+How do you enter different amounts over multiple budget periods for personnel/general cost items?

 How will advances be requested?

-The PI (or designee), will notify SRA or FSURF that the PI wishes to request an advance by performing the “Notify SPO of Grant Status” activity in RAMP Grants.
-The PI or designated requester will click on the Grants tab, then click on the Sponsor Review tab to open the proposal workspace to notify the specialist in SRA or FSURF.
+To request an advance for an anticipated award, the PI (or designee), will notify SRA or FSURF that the PI wishes to request an advance by performing the “Notify SPO of Grant Status” activity in RAMP Grants.
+The PI or designated requester will click on the Grants tab, then click on the Pending Sponsor Review tab to open the proposal workspace to notify the Specialist in SRA or FSURF.